kpoovakan/butterflyos/README.md

-# butterflyos
+# Butterfly OS
-Butterfly OS is for custom smartwatches and based off of Wasp OS
+A "fork" of Wasp OS for custom smartwatches